Ugam-Chatkal National Park

 Obi-Rakhmat Grotto (Cave)

 The Obi-Rakhmat grotto lies in the valley of the Paltau River.
-The archeological team accidentally discovered the site while examination of the flooded area of the future Charvak reservoir in 1962.
-The cave age is estimated to at least 50,000 years.
-During the further study, the team presented about 500 stone items from the cave.
+An archeological team discovered the site accidentally while examining the area of the future Charvak reservoir in 1962.
+The cave’s age is estimated being at least 50 000 years.
+During the further study, the team managed to find about 500 stone items from the cave.

 The powerful and easily accessible waterfall of Paltau is located in the Paltau track.
 Its height is about 35-40 meters.
 Previously, it was called the “Academic” waterfall, because there used to be a rest house of the Academy of Sciences of the Uzbek SSR while the excavations of the Obirakhmat grotto were carried out.
 Paltau waterfall’s source is mountain Sai and the Chatkal River, which begins high in the mountains, in the spurs of the Koksuy Range located near the border with Kyrgyzstan.
 You can reach the waterfall from Tashkent by a good dirt road and a trail passing from the Tashkent-Burchmulla highway going to the village of Paltau.